What is a Code Reading Club?

 You can find the exercises in our resources github repo.

-You can use our pdf from github code tool to download a pdf for your club members to print out if they want to work with code on paper.
+You can use the pdf from github code tool to generate and download a pdf for your club members to print out if they want to work with code on paper.

 You can run your club in whatever way you want, but we recommend to meet for 1 hour 15 mins every other week.